aljawaid/Glancer/README.md

 #### Activities
 - Comment events have been redesign to be consistent with task comments
 - Comment events are shown in `Project Overview` and `Activity Stream`
+- Deleted Comments shown more clearly with original dates on hover

 Screenshots
 ----------